Armstrong Number in Java: Methods & Examples

 Armstrong Java Program Using Loops

-In this section, we will explore two different loop-based approaches to check if a number is an Armstrong number in Java: using a while loop and a for loop.
-Each approach will be explained step by step:
+This section explores two different loop-based approaches to check if a number is an Armstrong number in Java: using a while loop and a for loop.

 A while loop iterates through each digit of the number, calculates the sum of the digits raised to the power of the total number of digits, and checks whether the sum equals the original number.